 Director/writer Greg Sager's possession-styled thriller/horror film was a derivative and predictable film within its genre, with plot elements ripped off from The Exorcist (1973), Demon Seed (1977), and The Entity (1982).
 Its tagline was: EVIL GROWS WITHIN...

 After a night of drinking and partying, Alex and Jessica visited a fortune teller who gave Alex a psychic reading about her future.
 She was forecast to experience both death and doom.
-(This was explained by an early flashback during an introductory montage - an exorcism which went wrong some time in Boston in 1972 - 40 years earlier.)
+(This was explained by an early flashback during an introductory montage in the opening credits - an exorcism which went wrong some time in Boston in 1972 - 40 years earlier.)

 She was rape-attacked (mostly off-screen) by an invisible demonic figure.
 She became pregnant with the unclean spirit, and required an exorcism from a priest, the same one from the prologue, to rid her of the malevolent demon.

 Dario Argento's Dracula (2012, It.) (aka Dracula de Dario Argento, Dracula, or Dracula 3D)